 Monitoring and Governance

-The Board shall seek progress report in brief from the CSR Committee on quarterly basis.
+The Board shall seek progress report in brief from the CSR Committee depending upon the nature of projects undertaken.
 Every year, the CSR Committee will place for the Board's approval, a CSR Plan delineating the CSR Programmes to be carried out during the financial year and the specified budgets thereof.
-The Board will consider and approve the CSR Plan with any modification that may be deemed necessary.
+The Board will consider and approve the CSR Plan with any modification that may be deemed necessary.”